-Since our inception, we have not experienced any portfolio company defaults and that 100% of the portfolio was performing materially at or above our expectations.
+Since our inception, we have not experienced any portfolio company defaults and 100% of the portfolio was performing materially at or above our expectations.
+For those investments in which S&P credit ratings are available, approximately 56% of the portfolio, the portfolio had a weighted average effective credit rating of B.